Decorating for fall doesn’t have to break the bank. Here are some beautiful low budget decorating ideas that don’t look cheap.

 Corks upcycled into bowl filler

-The texture and color of used wine corks make them great filler for fall bowls
+The texture and color of used wine corks make them great filler for fall bowls and vases.

 Use Thrift Store Finds for Fall Decorating